raqu-io/vault-init/README.md

 # vault-init

-This is a port of [Kelsey Hightower](https://github.com/kelseyhightower) [vault-init](https://github.com/kelseyhightower/vault-init) to AWS.
+This is a port/adaptation of [Kelsey Hightower](https://github.com/kelseyhightower) [vault-init](https://github.com/kelseyhightower/vault-init) to AWS.

 The `vault-init` service automates the process of [initializing](https://www.vaultproject.io/docs/commands/operator/init.html) HashiCorp Vault instances running on [Amazon Web Services](http://aws.amazon.com/).

-After `vault-init` initializes a Vault server it stores master keys and root tokens (encrypted using [AWS Key Management Service](https://aws.amazon.com/kms/)) , to a user defined [Amazon S3](https://aws.amazon.com/s3/) bucket.
+After `vault-init` initializes a Vault server it stores master keys and root tokens to a user defined [SSM Path](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) with a custom KMS key.

 This port has been modified accordingly to rely on Vault auto unseal mechanism using KMS, easing the operation of Vault and only taking care of the initialize process.
 ## Usage